filipjonckers/hetzner-basic-docker-server/README.md

 - Additional features: User data: load the [cloud-config.yml](cloud-config.yml) file in this repository
 - SSH key: select your pre-defined SSH key
 - Name: (depending on your need)

+If you found this useful and you would like to give something small back then please use [this Hetzner referral link](https://hetzner.cloud/?ref=lgUHbXXMojBF).

+Thank you!